 There are several pharmacological options for opioid detoxification, including non-opioid based medication.
 Opioid detoxification will depend on:

+- the young person's wishes and needs (and parental considerations)

+- the setting of detoxification

-- the young person's wishes and needs (and parental considerations) - the setting of detoxification - the severity of physical dependence and history of dependence - other complex needs, e.g. mental health and pending custodial sentence.
+- the length of sentence

+- the severity of physical dependence and history of dependence

+- other complex needs, e.g. mental health.